-While I am a huge anime binge-watcher at the best of times, being in lockdown at my parents’ house for a month has had me watching even more anime than usual.
+While I am a huge anime binge-watcher at the best of times, being in lockdown at my parents’ house for over a month has had me watching even more anime than usual.

 Crunchyroll, of course, is the easiest place to binge-watch anime as, even without a premium account, you still have access to most series.

 With a massive number to choose from though, there are still six Crunchyroll anime series you should be binge-watching first before you start watching anything else.

 Especially because they will make your own lockdown so much more fun.
 Even if you are trapped in a house with your family.

 One of my absolute favorite slice of life anime series of all-time, Usagi Drop (aka Bunny Drop) has gorgeous artwork, superb voice acting, some of the most lovable characters in anime and a touching story.

 Usagi Drop tells the story of 30-year-old Daikichi who goes back to his hometown for his grandfather’s funeral.
 When he gets there he sees six-year-old Rin in the garden.
 When he asks his mother who the child is, he is told Rin is his grandfather’s illegitimate child.

 As the funeral ends, Daikichi discovers Rin’s mother has disappeared and nobody else in the family wants to take care of her.
 Rather than allow the child to be sent to an orphanage, Daikichi volunteers to take her home with him and take care of her himself.

 Thus begins the story of Daikichi and Rin — a man suddenly forced to be a father, and a child whose real father has just died.